openvinotoolkit/openvino/docs/ops/bitwise/BitwiseNot_13.md

 **Category**: *Bitwise unary*

-**Short description**: *BitwiseNot* performs bitwise logical negation operation with given tensor element-wise.
+**Short description**: *BitwiseNot* performs a bitwise logical negation operation with given tensor element-wise.

-**Detailed description**: *BitwiseNot* performs bitwise logical negation operation for each element in given tensor, based on the following algorithm.
+**Detailed description**: *BitwiseNot* performs a bitwise logical negation operation for each element in the given tensor, based on the following algorithm.

 For ``boolean`` type tensors, BitwiseNot is equivalent to :doc:`LogicalNot <openvino_docs_ops_logical_LogicalNot_1>`.

-If tensor is of ``any supported integer`` type, for each element of tensor:
+If tensor is of ``any supported integer`` type, for each element of the tensor:

-1. Convert value from input tensor to binary representation according to input tensor datatype,
+1. Convert the value from the input tensor to binary representation according to the input tensor datatype.
-2. Perform logical negation on each bit in binary representation, where value ``0`` represents ``false`` and value ``1`` represents ``true``,
+2. Perform a logical negation on each bit in the binary representation, where value ``0`` represents ``false`` and value ``1`` represents ``true``.
-3. Convert back binary representation to input datatype.
+3. Convert back the binary representation to the input datatype.

 Example 1 - *BitwiseNot* output for boolean tensor: